Home » All Recipes » Desserts » Lemon Angel Pie

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.

-Five labeled bowls on a marble surface containing sugar, cream of tartar, lemons, heavy whipping cream, and eggs.
+Five labeled ingredients on a marble surface: cream of tartar, sugar, lemons, heavy whipping cream, and eggs.

 • Eggs: Separated.
 We need the egg whites for the crust.
-The yolks will be used for the filling.
+The yolks are for the filling.

-• Cream of tartar: Helps stabilize the egg whites, so they hold their structure and don’t collapse.
+• Cream of tartar: Helps stabilize the egg whites, so they hold their structure and don’t collapse while baking.

 • Butter: For greasing the pan.

-• Lemon juice: For that signature tangy flavor of the pie.
-Use fresh lemon juice for the best flavor.
+• Lemon juice: Use fresh lemon juice for the best flavor.
+It’s all about the lemon here, so skip the bottled stuff.

 Step-By-Step Instructions

-This beginner-friendly lemon angel pie recipe is as straightforward as it can be.
+This lemon angel pie recipe isn’t exactly beginner-friendly, but it’s still relatively straightforward.
 Each step is simple and satisfying, and before you know it, you’ll have a stunning, bakery-worthy dessert ready to chill and serve.
-The chill time is important, as the pie is easiest to slice when well chilled.
+The chill time is important, as the pie can’t be assembled until each part is cold.

 A slice of lemon meringue pie on a white plate with a fork cutting into it; two other plates are partially visible in the background.